Dr. Ingo Burtscher; Deputy Director and Group Leader, Stem Cell Research, Institute of Diabetes and Regeneration Research (IDR)

 Research focus and Academic Career

-In 2005 Ingo Burtscher started his post doc in the Stem Cell institute in the Junior Group of Dr. Heiko Lickert where he studied the formation of the endoderm layer during gastrulation of the mouse.
+In 2005, Ingo Burtscher started his postdoc in the Stem Cell Institute in the Junior Group of Dr. Heiko Lickert, where he studied the formation of the endoderm layer during gastrulation of the mouse.
 He generated numerous fluorescent reporter mouse lines that allowed a deeper analysis during the formation of the endoderm.

-In 2013 the Institute of Diabetes and Regeneration (IDR) was founded and Ingo took on the role as Deputy Director and Group leader of the stem cell group.
+In 2013, the Institute of Diabetes and Regeneration (IDR) was founded, and Ingo took on the role as Deputy Director and Group leader of the stem cell group.
 The research focus shifted from mouse development toward more translational work using human stem cells.
-Again he and his team generated numerous fluorescent reporter lines, this time using human induced pluripotent stem cells (iPSCs).
-The current questions being tackled in his team are endocrine lineage decisions of the human pancreas, maturation of beta cells and understanding the pancreatic endocrine niche and its role for beta cell function.
+Again, he and his team generated numerous fluorescent reporter lines, this time using human induced pluripotent stem cells (iPSCs).
+The current questions being tackled in his team are endocrine lineage decisions of the human pancreas, maturation of beta cells, and understanding the pancreatic endocrine niche and its role for beta cell function.

 Expertise